 Using simple regression models, we found that the removal rate was the only significant influence on size selection by the drift gillnet fishery, explaining 41% of variation in the linear selection differential (LSD), or difference in average length before and after the fishery.
 However, a multiple regression analysis including both removal rate and CV in length, as standardized variables, provided a superior predictive model for LSD, with both predictive variables showing significance.
 These results support an interaction between variation in average adult size and removal rate as factors determining LSD, with the combined factors explaining 56% of variation (with a lower AIC value) with regression coefficient weightings of 36% for CV of average length and 64% for removal rate.

 The relative importance of fishery selection versus climatic variation and density dependence have been debated as potential causal factors in a multi-decadal decrease in size of coho salmon from the Columbia River to southern British Columbia, followed by rapid recovery after the early 1990s (Ricker and Wickett 1980; Ricker 1995; Weitkamp et al. 1995; Shaul et al. 2007; Ford 2011).
 Although density dependence and climatic variation appear to have the most support as causal factors in this decline and rebound in size (Shaul et al. 2007; Jeffrey et al. 2016), fishery selection combined with intensive exploitation may also have played a role (Knudsen et al. 2001).
 Determining the relative role of bottom-up ecosystem factors and fishery exploitation in the size decline is complicated because rapid recovery in size after 1993 coincided with both a marked decrease in smolt releases and curtailment of fisheries.
-The reversal and rapid recovery from the decline in body size for southern coho populations (Shaul et al. 2007) suggests that, to the extent fishery selection may have been responsible for the size decline, at least it did not have an insidious lasting genetic effect on growth and adult body size.
+The reversal and rapid recovery from the decline in body size for southern coho salmon populations (Shaul et al. 2007) suggests that, to the extent fishery selection may have been responsible for the size decline, at least it did not have an insidious lasting genetic effect on growth and adult body size.

-Results of the current study show how intensive exploitation by size-selective gillnet fisheries may have worked to reinforce a decrease in adult size in southern populations caused primarily by bottom-up and density-dependent effects.
-For example, the comparison between even- and odd-year averages during 1998–2011 (Figure 29; Table 4) indicates that factors influencing growth reduced the average pre-gillnet length of males in poor growth (odd) years by 41 mm (6.4%), compared with even years of good growth, while the gillnet fishery reduced average length of male spawners by only 9 mm (1.4%) in all years.
-However, the gillnet fishery had a slightly greater effect in odd years, when it reduced average length of spawners by 11 mm (1.8%) compared with 7 mm (1.1%) in even years.
-Growth was also more important in females which averaged 28 mm (4.2%) shorter in odd years, while the gillnet fishery reduced average female length across all years by only 3 mm (0.4%),—again with a greater effect in odd years (4 mm; 0.6%) compared with even years (1 mm; 0.2%).
+Results of the current study show how intensive exploitation by size-selective drift gillnet fisheries may have worked to reinforce a decrease in adult size in southern populations caused primarily by bottom-up and density-dependent effects.
+For example, the comparison between even- and odd-year averages during 1998–2011 (Figure 29; Table 4) indicates that factors influencing growth reduced the average pre-gillnet length of males in poor growth (odd) years by 41 mm (6.4%), compared with even years of good growth, while the drift gillnet fishery reduced average length of male spawners by only 9 mm (1.4%) in all years.
+However, the drift gillnet fishery had a slightly greater effect in odd years, when it reduced average length of spawners by 11 mm (1.8%) compared with 7 mm (1.1%) in even years.
+Growth was also more important in females which averaged 28 mm (4.2%) shorter in odd years, while the drift gillnet fishery reduced average female length across all years by only 3 mm (0.4%),—again with a greater effect in odd years (4 mm; 0.6%) compared with even years (1 mm; 0.2%).
 Our results suggest that food availability and other factors affecting growth have had a substantially more important influence on Berners River spawner length compared with fishery selection, while fishery selection increases in importance when growth is poor.